What impact do volunteers achieve through their work with the Coalition?

 - Bi-Lingual Interpreter volunteers must attend a one-day mandatory interpreter training, complete the IRS Volunteers Standards of Conduct exam, and attend a tax site orientation prior to volunteering.

-- Tax Site Greeter volunteers must pass the IRS Intake/Interview Screening and Standards of Conduct certification exams on their own time, and attend a brief orientation provided by the site coordinator.
+- Community Engagement Liaison volunteers must pass the IRS Intake/Interview Screening and Standards of Conduct certification exams on their own time, and attend a brief orientation provided by the site coordinator.

 I am a returning volunteer, is it mandatory for me to attend a training?

-Returning Tax Preparers will need to be re-certified.
+Returning Tax Preparers will need to get re-certified.
 To do this, please register as a Tax Preparer and the Volunteer Coordinator will email you certification requirements.

 Where do I volunteer?